superhu4/bibledelight/content/plans/ccci.md

 ### Christmas Week

-*Chose a series of Scriptures from an Advent Bible reading plan.*
+*Chose a series of Scriptures from an Advent Bible reading plan such as [this](https://www.bible.com/reading-plans/22859-the-coming-of-the-messiah/day/5).*